-What is the penguin tetra fish like?
+What does the penguin tetra fish look like?

 Other information about this family of fish

-It is very typical to find them in the waters of the Amazons in Peru or in Brazil, in the Araguaia River.
+It is very typical to find them in the waters of the Amazons in Peru or in Brazil, on the Araguaia River.
 They live at a temperature of 26 and 28 degrees and especially in soft and acidic waters.

-Feeding the penguin tetra fish
+Feeding the tetra penguin fish

-Food for the penguin tetra fish
+Food for the tetra penguin fish

-The penguin tetra fish is a carnivorous and omnivorous animal.
+The penguin tetrafish is a carnivorous and omnivorous animal.
 He likes to eat all kinds of food and especially small insects as well as frozen food.